 and based on his stated age when he attested he must have been born about 1871 though his latter military records raise some questions regarding his actual age and date of birth.
 His

 as yet unnamed father as apparently deceased at the time but his service papers give his mother’s name as Catherine Howard living in Cheshire

-to six month imprisonment in February 1896.
-He was released in July of 1896 and had his good conduct pay restored on calendar year later.
-On 11 November 1897 he was transferred
+to six months imprisonment in February 1896.
+He was released in July of 1896 and had his good conduct pay restored one calendar year later.
+On 11 November 1897, he was

 moved on to Gibraltar.

-With the outbreak of hostilities in South Africa, the 1st Manchesters head for the war on 23 August, 1899 and would remain in theater until 6 September 1902.
-Cofield would see action
+With the outbreak of hostilities in South Africa, the 1st Manchesters headed for the war on 23 August 1899 and would remain in theater until 6 September 1902.
+Cofield would see

-at Belfast, the Defense of Ladysmith and Laing’s Neck receiving clasps for all three actions on his Queen’s South Africa Medal.
-He would also receive the King’s South Africa Medal
+action at Belfast, the Defense of Ladysmith and Laing’s Neck receiving clasps for all three actions on his Queen’s South Africa Medal.
+He would also receive the King’s South Africa

 The family apparently resided at Ashton, Lancashire

 Cofield had about five years of peaceful family life before the outbreak of the First World War.
-On 22 August, 1914 Cofield reenlisted for one year’s service with the Special
+On 22 August 1914 Cofield reenlisted for one year’s service with the Special Reserves.

-Reserves.
-He would remain in uniform until the end of the war serving with the 2nd and 3rd Battalions of his old regiment the Manchesters, the 3/Cheshires, the 3/Royal Welsh
+He would remain in uniform until the end of the war serving with the 2nd and 3rd Battalions of his old regiment the Manchesters, the 3/Cheshires, the 3/Royal Welsh Fusiliers and later

-Fusiliers and later with the Labour Corps.
-Cofield was appointed paid Lance Corporal on 1 September, 1916 and unlike his previous appointment some 17 years before he retained his
+with the Labour Corps.
+Cofield was appointed paid Lance Corporal on 1 September 1916 and unlike his previous appointment some 17 years before he retained his appointment until

-appointment until his discharge on 19 March, 1918 when he automatically reverted to his former rank of Private.
+his discharge on 19 March 1918 when he automatically reverted to his former rank of Private.

 the Great War.